kotori-y/mpek/README.md

 ### Dataset

-The dataset used for training the model can be downloaded through this [link](https://drive.google.com/file/d/1lU8mGrXnf5UjFrXNVLpZxuMivLBH5eWb/view?usp=drive_link).
+The whole dataset used for MPEK can be downloaded from this [link](https://drive.google.com/file/d/1lU8mGrXnf5UjFrXNVLpZxuMivLBH5eWb/view?usp=drive_link).

 ## Pre-training and evaluating